Megaton (Fallout 3): Description

-The nuclear warhead at the middle of Megaton is the center of focus for a side quest potentially given by Lucas that the Lone Wanderer can address.
-To disarm it at the request of the town's mayor, the player character needs an Explosives skill of 25; this stat can also be temporarily boosted by items like mentats or an equipped raider blastmaster helmet.
-Once the Lone Wanderer successfully defuses it, Lucas will reward the player with 500 caps, a slight karma stat boost, and a key for a house within Megaton that the player character can reside in; the house can be upgraded by Moira to the player's liking.
-Alternatively, the Lone Wanderer can visit Moriarty's Saloon to talk to Mr. Burke, an individual under the distant employer Allistair Tenpenny.
-Mr. Burke and his employer want Megaton wiped out via the nuclear warhead's detonation because they believed that they disliked seeing it from the faraway Tenpenny Tower, where they reside.
-If the Lone Wanderer agrees to blow up Megaton, Burke will hand the detonator to the Lone Wanderer and tell them to meet him at the tower after they set the bomb to explode.
-After walking to Tenpenny Tower, the Lone Wanderer can detonate the warhead from the balcony of Allistair Tenpenny, destroying the settlement and killing nearly everyone in Megaton.
-The Lone Wanderer will be rewarded with payment of 1000 caps and access to a suite at the tower but also lose massive amounts of karma points in the process.
-The only survivor of the explosion at Megaton is Moira, who becomes "ghoulified" (mutated massively as a result of large amounts of exposure to radiation) but is still willing to forgive the Lone Wanderer and continue with her Wasteland Survival Guide.
-If the player chose to disarm the bomb, the Lone Wanderer will later encounter hitmen sent by Tenpenny who will attempt to kill them.
-A localization team of Bethesda Softworks revealed in 2008 that they tweaked the Japanese version of Fallout 3 to remove both Mr. Burke and the ability to destroy Megaton by activating the nuclear warhead.
-This was due to the cultural sensitivity regarding the atomic bombings of Hiroshima and Nagasaki in 1945 during the end of World War II, in which Japan was the only nation to have been hit by nuclear attacks.
+The nuclear warhead at the middle of Megaton is the focus of a side quest potentially given by Lucas that the player can address.
+After successfully defusing it, Lucas will reward them with caps, a slight karma stat boost, and a residence within Megaton; the house can be upgraded by Moira to the player's liking and comes with a robot butler who can provide purified water and restyle the player character's hair.
+Alternatively, the Lone Wanderer can visit Moriarty's Saloon to talk to Mr. Burke, an employee of Allistair Tenpenny.
+Burke and his employer want Megaton wiped out via the warhead's detonation because they dislike seeing it from the faraway Tenpenny Tower, where they reside.
+If the player agrees to blow up Megaton, Burke will provide the detonator and tell the player to meet him at the tower after the bomb is set to explode.
+Once at the tower, the protagonist can detonate the warhead, destroying the settlement and killing nearly everyone in Megaton.
+The Lone Wanderer is rewarded with a payment of caps and access to a suite at the tower but loses a large amount of karma points.
+The only survivor of the explosion is Moira, who becomes "ghoulified" (mutated massively as a result of large amounts of radiation exposure) but is willing to forgive the Lone Wanderer and continue her guidebook.
+If the player chose to disarm the bomb, the player will later encounter deadly hitmen sent by Tenpenny.
+Likewise, if they instead destroy Megaton, hostile former residents may attempt to ambush the player as may vigilantes of the "Regulators" faction due to the player character's negative karma.